Design of the Weed Manager System

 by each orgnization;

-the structure of data collected, but within that, allow
+the structure of data collected, but within that, allows

 each organization to define exactly what and how data is collected.

-- set up their own policies regarding data collection:
+- chooses their own policies regarding data collection:

 which fields to collect, and which are required;

-- be able to create new projects as needed, where each project
+- is able to create new projects as needed;

-- be able to search, edit and otherwise maintain all data associated
+- is able to search, edit, extract and otherwise maintain all data associated

 with a project;

-- be able to assign certain individuals the
+- is able to assign certain individuals the

 Data Czar role